Bioconductor/bioconductor_docker/best_practices.md

 1. `docker build` fails.

-	The image must build sucessfully at each Bioconductor release.
+	The image must build successfully at each Bioconductor release.
 All efforts will be made to keep the image in Bioconductor if the maintainer is actively attempting to fix.